-Rachel specialises in Commercial Litigation & Dispute Resolution and is based in Melbourne.
+Rachel specialises in Disputes and Investigations and is based in Melbourne.
 Before joining Allens, Rachel spent several years managing World Bank, ADB and Australian funded law reform projects in Asia.

-Rachel's experience includes advice on constitutional, tort, competition and administrative law actions as well as regulatory investigations brought in Australia, the US, the UK and Papua New Guinea.
-Rachel has also advised on legal issues for offshore projects in China, Indonesia, India and across Africa.
+Rachel has advised on regulatory disputes and litigation brought in Australia, the US, the UK and Papua New Guinea.
+Rachel has also advised on investigations and legal issues for offshore projects in China, Indonesia, India and across Africa.

 - Amcor and Air France, KLM and Martinair in class actions in the Federal Court alleging cartel conduct;

 - ExxonMobil on all litigation emanating from the LNG Project in PNG;